CarleneCannon-Conner/hackernews-node/README.md

 ```
 <strong>Filtering:</strong> This example looks for all links with either a description or url that contains "post".

-<strong>Pagination:</strong> It skips the first result and limitting what is returned to no more than 3 links.
+<strong>Pagination:</strong> It skips the first result and limits what is returned to no more than 3 links.

 <strong>Ordering:</strong> Finally, it orders the results by createdAt date in descending order.